-Nicole Kidman To Play Aquaman’s Mother, Just After Stirring Tears As Another Mother In ‘Lion’
+Nicole Kidman To Play Aquaman’s Mother Just After Stirring Tears As Another Mother In ‘Lion’

 A photo posted by DC COMICS EXTENDED UNIVERSE (@dcceuniverse) on

-Coming Soon shares the news that Warner Bros. is in talks with Nicole Kidman to bring her world class acting talent to bear on the upcoming Aquaman solo film, hoping to bring the Lion actress in to play the lead character’s mother, Atlanna.
-Nicole will likely join the Aquaman cast which is to feature Jason Momoa as Aquaman, Amber Heard as Mera, Queen of Atlantis, and Patrick Wilson as Orm.
+Coming Soon shares the news that Warner Bros. is in talks with Nicole Kidman to bring her world-class acting talent to bear on the upcoming Aquaman solo film, hoping to bring the Lion actress in to play the lead character’s mother, Atlanna.
+Nicole will likely join the Aquaman cast which is to feature Jason Momoa as Aquaman; Amber Heard as Mera, Queen of Atlantis; and Patrick Wilson as Orm.
 Also joining the cast is Willem Dafoe as Nuidis Vulko.

-Additionally, Warner Bros. is hoping to secure Yahya Abdul-Mateen II (The Get Down) to play Aquaman villain, Black Manta.
+Additionally, Warner Bros. is hoping to secure Yahya Abdul-Mateen II (The Get Down) to play Aquaman villain Black Manta.

 As Ms. Kidman is still in talks to join Aquaman, there is plenty of speculation as to how large of a part the Atlanna role will be for Kidman.
 Certainly, there seems to be plenty of leeway.
 In the DC Comics source material, the character being offered to Nicole has taken two different paths.